-In the event of resignation, redundancy or retirement, the deferred STI portion will generally vest after the termination date in accordance with the deferral 1 period and will be subject to potential ex-post adjustment at the end of the deferral period.
-2 if his employment expires at the end of the initial two-year appointment term (i.e. on 3 January 2012), any performance rights that have been granted continue 'on foot' until the relevant vesting date if his employment is terminated for any other reason prior to the expiry of the initial two-year appointment term, any performance rights that have not vet vested will be forfeited; and if his employment continues after the end of the initial two-year appointment term and is subsequently terminated, any performance rights that have not yet vested will lapse if termination is not for a qualifying reason and if for a qualifying reason, the performance rights would vest on a pro rata basis.
+- 1 In the event of resignation, redundancy or retirement, the deferred STI portion will generally vest after the termination date in accordance with the deferral period and will be subject to potential ex-post adjustment at the end of the deferral period. - 2 LTI treatment on termination and situations where qualifying reasons may be applicable are outlined in full within section 2.3 of this report. - 3 Treatment of LTI on termination for Mr Stribling varies according to when his contract is terminated: - if his employment expires at the end of the initial two-year appointment term (i.e. on 3 January 2012), any performance rights that have been granted continue 'on foot' until the relevant vesting date - if his employment is terminated for any other reason prior to the expiry of the initial two-year appointment term, any performance rights that have not yet vested will be forfeited; and - if his employment continues after the end of the initial two-year appointment term and is subsequently terminated, any performance rights that have not yet vested will lapse if termination is not for a qualifying reason and if for a qualifying reason, the performance rights would vest on a pro rata basis.